Cultural Data Sculpting 2026

 All presentation images © eM+

-Using Unreal Editor, a world-building software, the students were able to visualise and evaluate functionality within the dome.
+Using Unreal Editor, a world-building software, the students visualised and evaluated functionality within the dome.
 The animations and scripts for the projected animations were developed through a combination of AI tools and drawing directly from the students' investigations into each cartographic object.

-The students devised two settings in the cupola environment: a guided-tour mode and a self-exploration mode;
+The students devised two settings in the cupola environment: a guided-tour mode and a self-exploration (‘interactive’) mode;

 The guided tour offered a curated exploration of the map with oral explanations.
-The Mandala-controller would feature light-up markers to guide its ordered use so that visitors could the progress through the tour, which would be approximately 5 minutes in length.
 This would be a short and engaging tour that covered the important elements.

-The self-exploration mode is designed for higher interactivity, allowing users to navigate the map via the Mandala-controller and zoom into specific features.
-By touching different zones on the controller, visitors can trigger various sections of the Jain map, resulting in a significantly more detailed experience of the animations and exploration process.
-The time spent in the cupola by the visitor could be tailored to as long or as short as they desired.
+The self-exploration mode was designed for higher interactivity, allowing users to navigate the map via the Mandala-controller and zoom into specific features.
+By touching different zones on the controller, visitors can trigger various sections of the Jain map, resulting in a significantly more detailed experience of the animations and exploration process. .

-During the project presentation, Prof. Kenderdine and her colleagues raised questions regarding the suitability of pairing these two cultures, noting their distinct worldviews and world systems.
-Additionally, they questioned the appropriateness of utilising the Mandala as a control mechanism for the Jain maps.
+During the project presentation, Prof. Kenderdine and her colleagues raised questions regarding the suitability of pairing these two cultures into a single experience, noting their distinct world views.
+They questioned the appropriateness of utilising the Mandala as a control mechanism.

-To enhance the planetarium experience and reduce its didactic tone, it was suggested that traditional music be incorporated into the self-exploration mode.
-Furthermore, the installation could benefit from increased visual representation of each specific culture and religion, alongside voice-over collaborations with academic experts.
+To enhance the planetarium experience and reduce its didactic tone, it was suggested that traditional music could be incorporated into the self-exploration mode, and that the installation include more detailed visual representation of each specific culture and religion, alongside voice-over collaborations with academic experts.

 Visualisation within the cupola dome ©eM+

-The Sunderland Collection is honoured to partner with eM+ and wishes to thank the brilliant Prof. Sarah Kenderdine for inviting us to submit data sets for her classes.
+The Sunderland Collection is thrilled to partner with eM+.
 We are inspired by the next generation of digital humanities innovators, and looking forward to seeing what they create next!

 All images courtesy of EPFL / eM+ and The Sunderland Collection.